aCodeAlchemist/aCodeAlchemist/README.md

 - [POS](http://posapi.vistaran.com/) - Next Generation POS Software
 - [SEO Doctor](https://apps.shopify.com/seo-doctor) - Top Rated Shopify App ($10000+ Monthly revenue)
 - [Rexford Industrial](https://www.rexfordindustrial.com/) - Focused exclusively on creating value by investing in industrial property throughout infill Southern California.

+## 🧘 Leadership and Personal Qualities
+Beyond technology, I bring essential qualities to the table:
+- **Leadership:** Guiding teams with vision and purpose to achieve common goals.
+- **Responsibility:** Ensuring accountability and reliability in every aspect of my work.
+- **Teamwork:** Fostering collaboration and synergy within diverse teams.
+- **Flexibility:** Adapting to changing requirements and environments with ease.
+- **Decisiveness:** Making informed decisions promptly to keep projects on track.
+- **Mentorship:** Sharing knowledge and experiences to uplift and guide the next generation of tech professionals.
+- **Yoga Practitioner:** Cultivating balance and mindfulness through the practice of yoga.

 ## 🌱 I’m currently learning
 I believe in continuous learning, and currently, I am focusing on AI.